christytan/OCI-GoldenGate/workshops/atp-d/LabGuide700BuildinganddeployingPythonapplicationstacksondedicatedautonomousinfrastructure.md

 ## Required Artifacts

--  Access to an Oracle Cloud Infrastructure account
+- A pre-provisioned instance of Oracle Developer Client image in an application subnet.
+Refer to [Lab5](LabGuide500ConfigureADevelopmentSystemForUseWithYourDedicatedAutonomousDatabase.md)

-- A pre-provisioned instance of Oracle Cloud Developer Image from the OCI marketplace
+- A pre-provisioned dedicated autonomous database instance.
+Refer to [Lab 4](./LabGuide400ProvisioningdatabasesonyourdedicatedAutonomousInfrastructure.md)

-- A pre-provisioned instance of dedicated autonomous database
+- A network that provides connectivity between the application and database subnets.
+Refer to [Lab1](./LabGuide100PreparingyourprivatedatacenterintheOracleCloudInfrastructure.md)

 ## Steps

-### **STEP 1: SSH into Oracle Cloud Developer image and clone Python application**
+### **STEP 1: SSH into Oracle Cloud Developer image and clone Java application**

-- Login to your Oracle Cloud Infrastructure account and click on **Menu** and select **Compute** and **Instances**
+- Login to your Oracle Cloud Infrastructure account and select **Compute** —> **Instances** from top left menu

 ![](./images/800/Compute1.png)

-- Select the right Oracle Developer Cloud image you created in earlier labs.
+- Select the right Oracle Developer Cloud image you created in [Lab5](LabGuide500ConfigureADevelopmentSystemForUseWithYourDedicatedAutonomousDatabase.md)

 - Copy the public IP address of the instance in a note pad.

 ![](./images/800/Compute2.png)

-### For Mac users
+### Mac / Linux users

 - Open Terminal and SSH into linux host machine